19hours/sg-statutes/Acts/Land Titles Act.md

 (a) a solicitor has been employed by a party to the instrument, the certificate referred to in subsection (2) shall be signed by the solicitor; or

-(b) a solicitor has not been employed by a party to the instrument, the party himself shall sign the certificate referred to in subsection (2) and if the party is a corporation, a responsible officer of the corporation shall sign the certificate.
+(b) a solicitor has not been employed by a party to the instrument, the party himself shall sign the certificate referred to in subsection (2) and if the party is a corporation or limited liability partnership, the certificate shall be signed by a responsible officer of the corporation or limited liability partnership, as the case may be.

-[25/2001]
+[Act 8 of 2014 wef 15/08/2014]

 (3A) Where any instrument is executed by an attorney (within the meaning of Part XVI) for a party to the instrument, the certificate by the attorney shall imply representations that, to the best of the belief of the attorney or (as the case may be) the solicitor employed, the attorney has the authority to act as the agent for and on behalf of the party in respect of that instrument.